Little magazine movement

-The little magazine movement originated in the 1950s and 1960s in many Indian languages like Bengali, Tamil, Marathi, Hindi, Malayalam and Gujarati, in the early part of the 20th century.
+The little magazine movement originated in the 1950s and 1960s in many Indian languages like Bengali, Tamil, Marathi, Hindi, Malayalam, Assamese and Gujarati, in the early part of the 20th century.

+Gujarati Little Magazines

+It is difficult to determine exact number but it can be estimated that during 1950s and 1980s there emereged nearly 100 little magazines in Gujarati from highly influential ones like Kshitij by Suresh Joshi and Re (Zreaygh) by Labhshankar Thaker and others to lesser-known Dalit little magazines like Aakrosh by Neerav Patel and Evolution of Dalit literature and women's literature can be credited to the Little Magazine Movements.

 Little magazine movement in Marathi

 Little magazines of 1955 to 1975

 The avant-garde modernist poetry burst upon the Marathi literary world with the poetry of B. S. Mardhekar in the mid-forties.
 The period 1955–1975 in Marathi literature is dominated by the little magazine movement.
-It ushered in modernism and the Dalit movement.
+It ushered in modernism and the Dalit Literature movement.
 In the mid-1950s, Dilip Chitre, Arun Kolatkar and their friends started a cyclostyled Shabda.
 The little magazine movement began to spread like wildfire in 2017 with hundreds of ephemeral to relatively longer lasting magazines including Aso, Vacha, Lru, Bharud and Rucha.
 The movement brought forth a new generation of writers who were dissatisfied with the Marathi literary establishment which they saw as bourgeois, upper caste and orthodox.
 Ashok Shahane was the pioneer of the little magazine movement in Marathi in the 1960s.
 The writers such as Dilip Chitre, Arun Kolatkar, Namdeo Dhasal, Tulsi Parab, Bhalchandra Nemade, Manohar Oak, Bhau Padhye, Vilas Sarang and Vasant Abaji Dahake came to prominence with the movement.
 Their writing is non-conformist and non-populist.
 The little magazine movement of the 1960s ran out of steam in the mid-1970s.
 A representative translation of many poets of this period has been done by Dilip Chitre.